schleie/mindfulness-at-the-computer/docs/planning/use-cases.md

 Priority: Very low

 These reminders can vary and be randomized from a collection, for example:
-* Breathing in i know i am breathing in, out
+* Breathing in I know I am breathing in, out
-* Breathing in i am aware of my body
+* Breathing in I am aware of my body
 * Breathing in ___________
 **Also being able to select the percentage chance for each**